Cut of beef

 During butchering, beef is first divided into primal cuts, pieces of meat initially separated from the carcass.
 These are basic sections from which steaks and other subdivisions are cut.
 Since the animal's legs and neck muscles do the most work, they are the toughest; the meat becomes more tender as distance from hoof and horn increases.

-Different countries and cuisines have different cuts and names, and sometimes use the same name for a different cut; e.g., the cut described as brisket in the US is from a significantly different part of the carcass than British brisket.
-Cut often refers narrowly to skeletal muscle (sometimes attached to bones), but can also include other edible flesh, such as offal (organ meat) or bones without significant muscles attached.
+Different countries and cuisines have varying definitions for cuts of meat and their names, and sometimes the same name is used for different cuts.
+For instance, the cut described as "brisket" in the United States comes from a different part of the carcass from the "brisket" referred to in the United Kingdom.
+Cuts typically refer narrowly to skeletal muscle (sometimes attached to bone), but they can also include other edible parts such as offal (organ meats) or bones that are not attached to significant muscle.

 American and Canadian

 The following is a list of the American primal cuts, and cuts derived from them.
 Beef carcasses are split along the axis of symmetry into "halves", then across into front and back "quarters" (forequarters and hindquarters).
-Canada uses identical cut names (and numbering) as the U.S, with the exception of the "round" which is called the "hip".
+Canada uses identical cut names (and numbering) as the US, with the exception of the "round" which is called the "hip".
+The British designation 'rump' is also common in Canada.